Pieces of Ice

 "Pieces of Ice" is a song written by Marc Jordan and John Capek and recorded by American singer Diana Ross.
-It was produced by Gary Katz, and was released on June 17, 1983 as the first single from the singer's self-titled Ross album.
+It was produced by Gary Katz, and was released on June 17, 1983 as the first single from the singer's self-titled album, Ross (1983).
 It was the only simultaneous top forty single the singer scored on this album, which was one of her rare misses on RCA Records in the early 1980s.
 In the US, the song reached #31 on the Billboard Hot 100 chart and #15 on the soul singles chart.
 In Europe, "Pieces of Ice" peaked at #46 in the UK, and it charted best in Norway, where it reached #8.
 The song was released in three different version lengths: a 7-inch version at 3:57, an album version at 4:58, and the 12-inch version at 7:19.
 The US-released 12-inch single also includes an instrumental version as its B-side.

 Music video

 The accompanying music video for "Pieces of Ice" was the first to feature Bob Giraldi as director; he would direct several Ross videos during this period, and features Ross in a slithery red bodysuit.
-It was also the first video that showcased choreography in Ross' videos.
+It was also the first video that showcased choreography.